DevExpress/testcafe/README.md

 test('My first test', async t => {
     await t
         .typeText('#developer-name', 'John Smith')
-        .click('#submit-button');

-    // Use the Selector function to get access to the article header const headerText = await elementWithId('article-header').innerText;
+        .click('#submit-button')

-    // Use the assertion to check if the actual header text is equal to the expected one expect(headerText).to.equal('Thank you, John Smith!');
+        // Use the assertion to check if the actual header text is equal to the expected one .expect(Selector('#article-header').innerText).eql('Thank you, John Smith!');
 });
 ```